-- The Northern Illinois Conference Committee on Episcopacy serves as liaison and wise counsel - 23 to the Bishop.
-We are charged with providing the Bishop with constructive, honest feedback; - 24 the voice and sentiment of the UMC body; while offering guidance and direction.
-While much - of the last two years has led committees into uncharted ways of doing their work, this - 26 committee has also changed its focus in significant ways.
-The delay in General Conference also - 27 meant a delay in Jurisdictional Conference, which also meant a delay in Episcopal - 28 Elections.
-Since Bishop Sally Dyck took another position as GC Ecumenical Officer, Northern - 29 Illinois was left without a bishop.
-The College of Bishops appointed retired Bishop John - 30 Hopkins as interim for the NIC in 2020 for one year.
-Continued delays in General and - 31 Jurisdictional Conferences extended the time that the NIC needed episcopal coverage, and - 32 Bishop Hopkin's interim appointment was continued for an additional year.
-Typically, at this - time in the quadrennium, the Committee on Episcopacy would be conducting a mid- - quadrennium evaluation.
-This group is waiting on guidance on a possible 2022 Jurisdictional - 35 Conference before going forward with writing any evaluations or conference profiles.
-In - 36 addition, the North Central Jurisdiction voted last year to decrease one episcopal leader - position.
-If Jurisdictional Conference meets this year, one of the items that will likely be - decided is which conferences will be yoked under one bishop.
-There is a NCJ committee - meeting, on which NIC's Gregory Gross is a member, to discuss the possible options for episcopal area boundaries. - 41 By the time NIC Annual Conference 2022 meets, we hope to have decisions on a possible - Jurisdictional Conference, Episcopal Elections, and realigned conferences.
+The Northern Illinois Conference Committee on Episcopacy serves as liaison and wise counsel to the Bishop.
+We are charged with providing the Bishop with constructive, honest feedback; the voice and sentiment of the UMC body; while offering guidance and direction.
+While much of the last two years has led committees into uncharted ways of doing their work, this committee has also changed its focus in significant ways.
+The delay in General Conference also meant a delay in Jurisdictional Conference, which also meant a delay in Episcopal Elections.
+Since Bishop Sally Dyck took another position as GC Ecumenical Officer, Northern Illinois was left without a bishop.
+The College of Bishops appointed retired Bishop John Hopkins as interim for the NIC in 2020 for one year.
+Continued delays in General and Jurisdictional Conferences extended the time that the NIC needed episcopal coverage, and Bishop Hopkin's interim appointment was continued for an addition-HISTORI al year.
+Typically, at this time in the guadrennium, the Committee on Episcopacy would be conducting a mid-quadrennium evaluation.
+This group is waiting on guidance on a possible 2022 Jurisdictional Conference before going forward with writing any evaluations or conference profiles.
+In addition, the North Central Jurisdiction voted last year to decrease one episcopal leader position.
+If Jurisdictional Conference meets this year, one of the items that will likely be decided is which conferences will be yoked under one bishop.
+There is a NCJ committee meeting, on which NIC's Gregory Gross is a member, to discuss the possible options for episcopal area boundaries.

+By the time NIC Annual Conference 2022 meets, we hope to have decisions on a possible Jurisdictional Conference, Episcopal Elections, and realigned conferences.
 Our future work depends in a large part on the answers to those questions.

-- 45 Respectfully Submitted, - 46 Elisa Gatz, chair
+Submitted by Elisa Gatz, chair

-2 Name: Board of Global Ministries
+400.07 - Board of Global Ministries